GCC General Church Council

 As long as the individual is a participant, and does not have a leadership or supervisory role for this group.

-Speak with your PSO.
+Speak with your Professional Standards Officer (PSO).

 Recognition of Prior Learning currently exists in the following areas:

 Previous Professional Standards training